ArmenAg/Improvisation/README.md

 Email any questions to armen.ag@live.com

-You can find the respective paper written at http://1drv.ms/1shYZTb
+You can find the respective paper written at the root directory.

 Thank you for reading.